-While it isn't easy to feel sorry for Ben, having Keamy executing his daughter right in front of him sends a shiver down this tropers spine, if not just for the horrified look on Ben's face
+While it isn't easy to feel sorry for Ben, having Keamy executing his daughter right in front of him is heart-rending, if not just for the horrified look on Ben's face.

 And the way he just broke off his sentence and then stood at the window as everyone around him tried to work out an escape plan?
 Pure pain.
-It's a credit to Michael Emerson's performance that his later savage attack on Keamy as he screamed, "You killed my daughter!" felt totally justified to this troper.
-She honestly didn't care at the time if everyone on that freighter died, as long as Ben got to shank that son of a bitch.
+Even though it endangers those on the freighter, it's enormously cathartic watching Ben's savage attack on Keamy a few episodes later.

-The worst part, for me, is that the last thing she heard was saying that she was a pawn, that she didn't matter, that he could go ahead an ki—and then Keamy shoots.
+The worst part is that the last thing she heard was Ben saying that she was a pawn, that she didn't matter, that he could go ahead an ki—and then Keamy shoots.

-Oh god you just gave me a bit of Fridge Horror.
-What's going to happen post-The End when she remembers how she died, and suddenly Dr. Linus doesn't seem like such a great figure after all?
+What's going to happen post-The End when she's e remembers how she died, and suddenly Dr. Linus doesn't seem like such a great figure after all?
 And how will Rousseau react?

-While it being hard to feel sorry for Ben is an accurate statement, for this troper, what Ben said to Jacob in the season five finale was incredibly heartbreaking.
+While it being hard to feel sorry for Ben is an accurate statement, what Ben said to Jacob in the season five finale was incredibly heartbreaking.
 For the last few episodes Ben has seemed to have been reduced to a shred of his former self as he's been ousted as leader of the Others by Locke, has been forced to rewatch his daughter being murdered, and has finally come to realize how much hell he's been put through on Jacob's account.
 It's especially tragic when you realize that Ben's desperate need to be special is what makes him similar to Locke, and his willingness to blindly believe in Jacob's orders.
-This troper couldn't help but notice the religious paralells, recalling what Ben said earlier in the season about Thomas the Apostle and about believing even though you can't see it for yourself.
-So when Ben finally gets to confront Jacob, this troper can't help but see a doubting Thomas confronting a seemingly indifferent God.
-That's some heavy stuff, man.
-He makes Ben come across a bit like the selfish bastard he is here, but at the same time had me feeling pity for him.
+One can't help but notice the religious paralells, recalling what Ben said earlier in the season about Thomas the Apostle and about believing even though you can't see it for yourself.
+So when Ben finally gets to confront Jacob, you see a doubting Thomas confronting a seemingly indifferent God.
+Michael Emerson makes Ben come across a bit like the selfish bastard he is here, but at the same time has you feeling pity for him.

 So now, after all this time, you've decided to stop ignoring me.
 Thirty five years I've lived on this island, and all I ever heard was your name, over and over...Richard would bring me your instructions, all those slips of paper, all those lists...and I never questioned anything.
 I did as I was told.
 But when I dared to ask to see you myself, I was told, you have to wait, you have to be patient.
 But when he [Locke] asks to see you, he gets marched up here as if he was Moses...So why him?
 What was it that was so wrong with me?
 What about me?!